wdmartins/pi-robot-car/README.md

 In order to access the Robot Car application from the internet get a domain name.
 [DuckDNS](https://www.duckdns.org) will provide a duckdns subdomain resolving to your Internet Service Provider IP address.

-### Set up the port forwarding on your home routes
+### Set up the port forwarding on your home router

 Once the domain name resolves to your home router external IP address, the router needs to forward traffic on ports 80 and 443 to your Raspberry Pi ip address.
 The instructions depends on your router.
 Information, very likely, is available by search for "port forwarding [your router brand and model]"